Convex-Dev/payment-pointers/README.md

 This is fair and sensible.
 Indeed, a payment receiver monetizes content via an indirect payment pointer that leads to the well-described probabilistic selection process.
 From the point of view of a peer, it is the payment sender who triggers the selection process when accessing monetized content, and this incurs on the peer the tangible
 *"off-chain"* cost of running the query that performs the selection.
-In order to cover expenses and possibly generate additional revenue for the added value it provides, the peer needs to displace the financial burden received by the sender onto the receiver that benefitted from it.
+In order to cover expenses and possibly generate additional revenue for the added value it provides, the peer needs to displace the financial burden received by the sender onto the receiver that benefited from it.
 In other words, payment receivers must agree that a tiny but sufficient percentage of their revenue is redirected towards the payment pointer of the peer operator they rely one.
 This effectively closes the loop as every party involved makes use of Web Monetization in a self-sustaining cycle.
 Alternatively, although it would be suitable only for larger organizations, a conglomerate of payment receivers could run its own peer.